stentibbing/nm_products/README.txt

 Following shortcodes are available:

     - list_products
       Renders list of products.
-Accepts string product_type as an argument which filters products by product type taxonomy.
+Accepts product_type argument as a string which filters products by product type taxonomy.
     - list_packages
       Renders list of packages taxonomies.
     - show_products